Intent Declaration API

 POST /v1/intents

-Submit an intent for synchronous governance evaluation
+Submit an intent for synchronous governance evaluation.
+Add ?mode=shadow for shadow mode.

 GET /v1/intents/{intent_id}/decision